 Leads one of the four resources (Health Evidence™) that feed into the Portal, including the public health professional content, Evidence Summaries, Web Resource Ratings and Blog Posts.

-Professor, Department of Health Research Methods, Evidence, and Impact (HEI)
+Chair, Department of Health Research Methods, Evidence, and Impact (HEI)

 Professor, Divisions of Hematology and Thromboembolism and General Internal Medicine, Department of Medicine